SFSafeSymbols/SFSafeSymbols/README.md

 ### Swift Package Manager (Xcode-integrated)

 To integrate SFSafeSymbols using the Xcode-built-in SPM, choose `File` → `Swift Packages` → `Add Package Dependency`.
-Enter the following url: `https://github.com/piknotech/SFSafeSymbols`.
-From there on, just click `Next` multiple times and choose `Finish` in the end.
-That's it.
+Enter the following url: `https://github.com/piknotech/SFSafeSymbols` and click `Next`.
+When asked about the version, leave the preselection and click `Next`.
+In the following step, select `SFSafeSymbols` as the package product and click `Finish` unless you really want to use `SFSafeSymbols-Dynamic` and know what you are doing.

 ### Swift Package Manager (standalone)